mui/material-ui/docs/pages/blog/2020-developer-survey-results.md

 Marija Najdova, Olivier Tassinari, Matt Brookes.
 June 24, 2019.

 Continuing the tradition from last year, we launched a developer survey few months ago, to which we received 1488 contributions.
-This is twice as many as last year, so we thank you all for the participation!
+This is twice as many as last year (734), so we thank you all for the participation!
 The survey is now closed and here we will give a detailed summary of the results.

-Like last year, the survey was again broken into three sections: "Introduction", "About you" and "Your product".
+Like last year, the survey was again broken into three sections: ["Introduction"](#Introduction), ["About you"](#about-you) and ["Your product"](#your-product).

 ## Introduction